snipcola/FilmHaven/README.md

+## 🎬 - FilmHaven
+A simple, customizable, and lightweight frontend to view and interact with movies & shows.

 ## ⚠️ - Disclaimer
 All files, such as media, are linked from third-party services, which FilmHaven is not responsible for and has no control over.